Build Your Own Router

 Current Setup

 If you've read the first article in the series, you should have the following script, which is a barebone, simple-yet-complete web application.
-To keep things simple, I've removed the additional code to serve dynamic views that we added in the previous article.

 class App